 Figure 4: Toyota and Hyundai Market Entry Layout

 Hyundai’s Strategy Analysis:

-So far, we don’t confirm the movement whether Hyundai will manufacture FC buses in China or not.
-Currently, it seems that Hyundai decides to focus on the Chinese FC heavy-duty trucks market more, because that market has greater potential, due to the government policy support policies, large market size, and the urgent demand of replacing the traditional gas/diesel trucks with NEVs.
+- So far, we don’t confirm the movement whether Hyundai will manufacture FC buses in China or not.
+Currently, it seems that Hyundai decides to focus on the Chinese FC heavy-duty trucks market more, because that market has greater potential (see also our report 【2021 Hydrogen and Fuel Cell Industry in China 】and blog article 【Key insights on Hydrogen Fuel Cell Heavy Trucking in China 】., due to the government policy support policies, large market size, and the urgent demand of replacing the traditional gas/diesel trucks with NEVs.
 Additionally, Hyundai has advanced metal stack technologies, which suit the high-rated power application scenarios of FC heavy-duty trucks better.

 *For reference, in this article【Go-to-market strategy of foreign FC makers in China】, we have also introduced 4 major ways of entering a foreign market: export, collaboration with local partners, founding a joint-venture company with local partners, and founding a local subsidiary.